team-moondust/BudgetBuddy-backend/README.md

 # BudgetBuddy with _Tamagotchi_ Twist 💸

+# "Because your finances deserve a little fun."

 A gamified financial wellness web app that turns your spending habits into the emotional and physical well-being of a virtual pet companion.
 Your pet thrives when you stick to your budget and struggles when you overspend or make poor financial decisions — making financial health feel personal, emotional, and fun!

 ---